128technology/docs/docs/config_bgp.md

 ### How it Works

-On the spoke, the best adjacency is to hub1 (via mpls1).
-The BGP hub1 inbound policy uses the primary routing policy; there is no `as-path prepend`.
-The BGP hub2 inbound policy uses the shadow inbound policy that sets an `as-path prepend` making the received routes less preferred.
+On the spoke, the best adjacency is to `hub1` (via mpls1).
+The BGP `hub1` inbound policy uses the primary routing policy which has no `as-path prepend`.
+The BGP `hub2` inbound policy uses the shadow inbound policy that sets an `as-path prepend` making the received routes less preferred.

-When the adjacency from spoke to hub1 over mpls goes down, the best adjacency is hub2 (via mpls2).
-The hub1 inbound policy changes to use the shadow, and the hub2 inbound policy uses the primary.
-Route updates from hub2 are now preferred.
+When the adjacency from spoke to `hub1` over mpls goes down, the best adjacency is now `hub2` (via mpls2).
+The `hub1` inbound policy changes to use the shadow, and the `hub2` inbound policy uses the primary.
+Route updates from `hub2` are now preferred.

 ### BGP Conditional Advertisement